HydroProtocol/ethereum-jsonrpc-gateway/README.md

 # ethereum-jsonrpc-gateway

-A transparent gateway on top of Ethereum nodes for load-balancing, permissions checking, with multi flexible accesses.
+A transparent gateway on top of Ethereum nodes for load-balancing, permissions checking.

 ## Background